Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Conclusions

 \section{Conclusions}

-The availability of WVS data, with a large number of countries now taking part in the survey, has provided the ground for the quantitative study in this paper, aimed at developing advanced methods for measuring cross-country cultural distances.
+The availability of WVS data, with a large number of countries now taking part in the survey, has provided the ground for the quantitative study in this paper, aimed at developing a unifying framework for measuring national cultures and cross-country cultural distances and for identifying their contributing factors.
 Taking the \citep{IngWel2005} Cultural Map as a benchmark, this paper extends the underlying methodology with the use of graphical modelling approaches.
-Due to the ordinal and categorical nature of survey data, we opt for Gaussian copula graphical models and adopt the latest Bayesian procedure for inference.
-In deriving our new \emph{network index of cultural distance} through this methodology, two main innovations are of notice.
+Due to the discrete nature of survey data, the paper opts for Gaussian copula graphical models and adopts the latest Bayesian procedure for inference.
+In deriving a new \emph{network index of cultural distance} through this methodology, three main innovations are of notice.
 Firstly, the cultural traits for each country are described by their marginal distributions, empirically estimated from the data, and distances between countries are measured by distances between these distributions, rather than between aggregated measures, such as mean or PCA contributions.
-Secondly, graphical models provide a way of inferring the inter-connectedness between cultural traits of individual countries.
-A clear message of this paper, supported by the results, is that the networks of cultural traits are a valuable information in determining the distance between countries in the cultural spectrum.
+Secondly, graphical models provide a way of inferring the inter-connectedness between cultural traits of individual countries, which is not considered in existing measures of cultural distance.
+Thirdly, the proposed network index of cultural distance, defined as an approximation of the Jeffreys' divergence between the corresponding Gaussian copula graphical models, combines naturally the two orthogonal components of the cultural distance, that between the marginal distributions, itself decomposed into the individual cultural traits, and that between the cultural networks.
+A clear message of this paper, supported by the results, is that the networks of cultural traits are a valuable information in defining national cultures and in determining the distance between countries in the cultural spectrum.
+Compared to previous methods, a more articulated explanation of the cultural distance between two countries can be given, where its key contributing factors can be more easily identified.